Skip to main content

 Overview

 Children’s health complexity uses system-level data to summarize medical and social complexity factors for children with Oregon Health Plan (OHP) and Children’s Health Insurance Plan (CHIP) coverage.
-The Oregon Health Authority produces reports using children’s health complexity data.
-These data are intended to support coordinated care organizations (CCOs), providers and communities in their efforts to equip all families with the resources they need for their children to thrive.
+Between 2019 and 2022, the Oregon Health Authority (OHA) produced reports using children’s health complexity data.
+These data were intended to support coordinated care organizations (CCOs), providers and communities in their efforts to equip all families with the resources they need for their children to thrive.

 For questions related to children’s health complexity, please contact HealthComplexity.Program@oha.oregon.gov.